aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 At this point we have successfully compiled our Move module.
 Yay.

-We also have a new `move/build` folder (created by the compiler) that holds our compiled modules, build info and sources folder.
+We also have a new `move/build` directory (created by the compiler) that holds our compiled modules, build info and sources directory.

 ### Create list function